- Get link

 An alternative way to get the same result is to take the common factor 2 out of the series (starting from the second term of course) like so:

-and from here is just a matter of letting the \(S\) on both sides cancel out and you'll get a nice contradiction:
+and from here is just a matter of letting the

 ...and that's how it's done.